-The beauty of Cambodia goes far beyond the famous Angkor Wat ruins or the charm of the Khmer people’s simple life style.
-The country’s food culture is also not to be missed.
 In the Khmer diet, rice and freshwater fish play big roles because of the abundance of both.
-Cambodia has two main sources of natural fresh water, the Mekong river and the Tonle Sap, a huge lake connected to the Mekong.
-In the monsoon season, The Tonle Sap floods some 16,000 square kilometres of the country, irrigating rice fields and providing breeding grounds for fish.
+Cambodia has 2 main sources of natural freshwater, the Mekong river and the Tonle Sap, a huge lake connected to the Mekong.
+In the monsoon season, the Tonle Sap floods some 16,000 sq km of the country, irrigating rice fields and providing breeding grounds for fish.

 What is Khmer Food?

 Coastal towns such as Sihanoukville in the southwest are famous for their seafood, cooked in many styles, including Japanese and European.
-Common ingredients in Khmer cuisine are similar to those found in other Southeast Asian culinary traditions – rice and sticky rice, fish sauce, palm sugar, lime, garlic, chilies, coconut milk, lemon grass, galangal, kaffir lime and shallots.
+Common ingredients in Khmer cuisine are similar to those found in other Southeast Asian culinary traditions – rice and sticky rice, fish sauce, palm sugar, lime, garlic, chillies, coconut milk, lemongrass, galangal, kaffir lime and shallots.

 Typical Khmer Dishes